 - Elephant Parade displays painted, life size baby elephant statues around the world to cause awareness of the need for elephant conservation.
 Smaller replicas of the elephants are available for purchase.
 20% of all proceeds are donated to elephant conservation efforts.
 There also also blank elephants available to create your own, unique elephant in store.

 - The Malay Heritage Center is a museum of Malaysia and Singapore culture.
-Free tours are available at 2:00pm Tuesday, Thursday, and Saturday.
+Free tours are available Tuesday, Thursday, and Saturday at 2:00pm.

 4. Little India